 Don’t worry too much about how many mistakes you will be making when writing your first draft.
 That’s the way it is supposed to be.

-All you have to think about is:
+All you must think about is:

 - Follow your outline

 - Your content is relevant to the headline

 - The more you write, the more you will love and appreciate your article

 Your imagination is your best writing companion!
 As a new blogger, your imagination will help you shape your blog-writing style.
 A mistake is a part of the process.
 Continue to practice from your mistakes and that will make you a better writer.

 Remember.
 No one is reading your blog post yet at this current stage.
 You will have many more chances to go back to fix and revise your article.